 Getting tested is the most important thing you can do for yourself and for others to prevent HIV.
 Knowing your status empowers you to make informed decisions.
 People are more likely to use caution if they know they can spread the virus.
 If you are negative, you can learn how to stay negative.
 If you are positive, you can seek treatment to live a long and healthy life.

-Austin Public Health's HIV Prevention program offers free confidential and anonymous counseling and testing for HIV, for those who are not experiencing symptoms.
+Austin Public Health's HIV Prevention program offers free confidential counseling and testing for HIV, for those who are not experiencing symptoms.

 Mobile HIV Testing

 The Mobile HIV testing van goes to various locations throughout Austin.
 It is equipped with counselors, free HIV/STI testing, community resources, condoms, and other free items.
 Check the current van schedule on the Where to Get Tested page, or call 512-972-5580.
 You can also follow us on Facebook at ATX Sexual Health.

 Condom distribution locations include neighborhood centers, barber shops, liquor stores, bars, and other easily accessible local establishments.